 *We will accept a copy from your DICAS packet.
 Please either send a hard copy with your application packet.

 ++We will accept an unofficial copy for consideration, but an official copy will be required if admitted.

 Potential candidates will receive a notification that their materials have been received.
 Please direct any questions to firstname.lastname@example.org.

-Candidates are expected to find all preceptors for the rotations listed below.
+Candidates are expected to find all preceptors for the rotations listed.
 Please see Getting Started - Locating Preceptors and Facilities for Your ISPP for more detailed information on the process.
-The length of the program is dependent on the candidate’s ability to locate preceptors, obtain approval from the Program Director, obtain signed affiliation agreement(s), and complete the required number of practicum hours (1200 hours) within a reasonable amount of time.
-For example, a full-time ISPP candidate (~40 hours/week) may take 12-14 months to completion; a part-time ISPP candidate (~20 hours/week) may take 24-28 months.
+The length of the program is dependent on the candidate’s ability to locate preceptors, obtain approval from the Program Director, obtain signed affiliation agreement(s), and complete the required number of practicum hours (1220 hours) within a reasonable amount of time.
+For example, a full-time ISPP candidate (~40 hours/week) may take 12-14 months to complete the program, whereas a part-time ISPP candidate (~20 hours/week) may take 24-28 months.

 The rotations include: